A beginner’s guide to: The Streets

 2006 brought The Streets’ third studio album, The Hardest Way To Make An Easy Living.
 With tracks like When You Were Famous, it was clear that four years of success had shifted the ‘ordinary’ undertones to ones of the effects of fame.
 Although Skinner doesn’t let his fans’ focus drift from hard hitting matters for long, with choir-like tracks such as Never Went To Church where he dwells on his Father’s death.
 Two years later, a fourth album emerged called Everything is Borrowed where the distinct philosophical air was back and very much present for the band.
 One single released, On The Edge of a Cliff, takes fans through the discovery of some wonderful advice after the contemplation of suicide; just another way that Skinner paints life’s hardest situations with an uplifting twist.

 The Streets’ fifth album, Computers and Blues, was their final collection before their split in 2011.
 With the ‘Blues’ part of the title referring to Skinner’s love for Birmingham City Football Club, he finished with his roots.
 After a quiet six years of Skinner making solo festival appearances and headline DJ shows, he announced the comeback of The Streets in October 2017.
 Both tracks, Burn Bridges and I Hate My Friends More Than I Hate My Enemies, mark the first new music for The Streets since 2010.
-The band’s UK and European tour begins in April 2018.

 The Streets’ first adventure worldwide was to Japan as a support act to The Libertines.
 Pete Doherty has since featured on The Streets’ track Prangin’ Out.